lwertzui/FB5530-Dropbear/README.md

-My attempt to get an sshd Dropbear onto a Fritz!Box 5530
+My attempt to get a Dropbear binary onto a Fritz!Box 5530